chai-ravulu/goodworkhub-assignment/README.md

 - **Rate Limiting**: Be mindful of the rate limits imposed by both the search API and OpenAI.
 The code includes random delays between requests to help mitigate this.
 - **Error Handling**: The code includes basic error handling for HTTP requests and API interactions.
 Depending on your use case, you might want to implement more robust error handling and logging mechanisms.
 - **LLM Response Parsing**: The LLM might not always return perfectly formatted JSON.
 Additional processing or prompt tuning might be necessary to improve the consistency of the responses.

-### Conclusion

-By integrating a search API and an LLM into the web scraper, we've created a more intelligent and autonomous system capable of discovering relevant websites and extracting structured grant information.
-This approach leverages the strengths of modern APIs and AI models to enhance the scraper's effectiveness and efficiency.

-Feel free to customize the search queries, prompts, and data storage mechanisms to better suit your specific requirements.